 Littering the environment has a negative impact on our planet and damages areas where we live, work, and play.
-According to the JB Green Team, an environmental education program, there are ten primary sources of litter.
+There are ten primary sources of litter.
 Some of these sources directly relate to what people do while others come from manufacturing or commercial sources.

 |Who Does It||What It Affects|

 |Pedestrians||Deliberately dropping garbage in the streets and gutters|

 |Truck Haulers||Refuse that litters public streets by unsecured loads|

 |Human Element||Littering at parks|

 |Entertainment Events||Large amounts of waste, hard to control or collect|

 |Illegal||Litter that is illegal whether by the public or the commercial community|